panosru/OxyNode/README.md

 * If you have experience in advanced JavaScript OOP patterns
 * If you know what is DDD

-When you should not use OxyFront
+When you should not use OxyFront with DDD / CQRS
 --------------------------------

 You can use it for any kind of project, but more likely that you will not benefit from packages and features it provides.